 - utility companies, such as gas, electricity and water

 - retail organisations, including financial and leisure services

 - police authorities and emergency services, including all the motor vehicle rescue services and the armed forces

 You can also work for a GIS consultancy, which tend to specialise in one or more specific areas such as natural resources and the environment, military, utilities, oil and gas, or property.

 Look for job vacancies at:

-The majority of training is on the job, although some large employers may provide in-house training.
+Most of your training will take place on the job, although some large employers may provide in-house training.
 Software developers who introduce new programs for GIS provide training in the use of these packages.

-As there is no typical route for career development, career progression depends on where you start.
-In GIS, teams are often made up of a range of professionals including cartographers, computer programmers, data analysts, information officers/managers and project managers.
-If there is any such thing as a typical route for a GIS officer, it might be to progress on to project manager and then to overall GIS manager, although there are other possibilities.
+As there's no typical route for career development, career progression can depend on where you start.
+Teams are often made up of a range of professionals including cartographers, computer programmers, data analysts, information officers/managers and project managers.
+You may be able to progress on to team leader, project manager and then to overall GIS manager, although there are other possibilities.

-With so many areas to choose from, within the public, private and third sectors, successful career development depends on clarifying your own particular interests early on.
+With so many areas to choose from, successful career development depends on clarifying your own interests early on.
 You could choose to focus on one of the following areas: